sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

 ### Part A: Provision the required Azure resources

- In this lab, we will be using a fictional eCommerce website - PartsUnlimited.
-The PartsUnlimited team wants to  roll out a new discount for its employees and customers and wants to build an Azure Function that will retrieve the right discount depending on whether the logged in user is an employee or a customer.
+ In this lab, you will be using a fictional eCommerce website - PartsUnlimited.
+The PartsUnlimited team wants to  roll out a new discount for its employees and customers and wants to build Azure Functions that will retrieve the right discount depending on whether the logged in user is an employee or a customer.

-Let's create the Parts Unlimited web site.
+Let's create the Parts Unlimited website.

 1. Open your browser and navigate to [https://portal.azure.com](https://portal.azure.com)